gdh1995/vimium-c/README.md

 Not released yet:
 * `LinkHints` works much faster on some of very long pags, like https://w3c.github.io/html/, though the change has no enough benefits on GitHub code file pages.

+1.59.4:
 * command `goNext` now detects `<button>`s, so that it supports more pages
 * enable auto-retrying-after-1s on a preferred Vomnibar page breaking
+* fix some UI problems caused by Chrome's various border width rules
+* some other bug fixes and improvements

 1.59.3:
 * fix a dead loop and breaking Vomnibar when using http page